flashkot/jsPackCompress/README.md

 [smaller decoder](src/unpacker/small.js) is used.
 If it is more than 100KiB then it uses [bigger decoder](src/unpacker/small_lut.js).

-The bigger one uses Look Up Table (it needs to be filled first) for faster decoding.
+The bigger one uses Look Up Table (needs to be filled first) for faster decoding.
 Which is especially noticeable when packing several megabytes.
 But it becomes slower on small payloads (especially when look up table is bigger than payload itself)